Wavelength (1967 film): Release

 Wavelength was first shown in May 1967, at a private screening at the Film-Maker's Cinematheque attended by Shirley Clarke, Richard Foreman, Ken Jacobs, George Kuchar, Jonas Mekas, Nam June Paik, and Amy Taubin.
 Mekas recommended submitting the film to the Knokke-Le-Zoute Experimental Film Festival in Belgium.
 However, Snow expected the separately recorded soundtrack to prove challenging for wider exhibition and decided it would be better to transfer the score to the film's optical track.
 Since Snow lacked funds to finish the film, Mekas secured the money to create the print.

-Snow submitted Wavelength to the New York Film Festival but was rejected.
+After the festival, Wavelength had its U.S. premiere in January 1968 in the first public screening at the Film-Makers' Cinematheque's new location in SoHo, as part of a program with Kusama's Self-Obliteration by Jud Yalkut and Shaman: A Tapestry for Sorcerers by Storm de Hirsch.
+Snow submitted it to the New York Film Festival but was rejected.
 Artist Richard Serra brought a copy of the film while traveling across Europe, exhibiting it a dozen times.
 When he screened it at the Stedelijk Museum in Amsterdam, a group of enraged audience members knocked over the projector.

 Snow did not release Wavelength for home media, preferring that it be screened on film in a cinema.
 In discussing the shortcomings of digital projection, Taubin emphasized the importance of presenting the various film grains of Wavelength and the difference in "visual cues through which we read space".
 As of 2024, a restoration of the 16 mm print is being overseen by John Klacsmann, archivist at Anthology Film Archives.